splunk/public-o11y-docs/admin/notif-services/webhook.rst

 the request to your webhook is secure and valid.

-To learn more about the shared secret string, the cryptographic algorithm, and the message code, see the :new-page:`Webhook integrations <https://dev.splunk.com/observability/docs/integrations#Webhook-integration>` section in the :emphasis:`Splunk Observability Cloud Developers Guide`.
+To learn more about the shared secret string, the cryptographic algorithm, and the message code, see the :new-page:`Shared secret <https://dev.splunk.com/observability/docs/integrations/webhook_integration_overview/#Shared-secret>` section in the :emphasis:`Splunk Observability Cloud Developers Guide`.

 Your webhook must return a HTTP ``200 OK`` response code immediately after you receive the request.